 The onset of puerperal psychosis may occur up to 12 weeks after the birth.
-The combination of psychosis and lapsed insight and judgement endangers the safety and wellbeing of the affected woman and her infant and requires urgent, careful assessment.
+The combination of psychosis and lapsed insight and judgement endangers the safety and wellbeing of the affected woman and her infant.
+Puerperal psychosis requires urgent, careful assessment.

 As puerperal psychosis is a serious and complex mental health disorder, a specialist psychiatrist needs to be consulted.

-Diagnosis of puerperal psychosis is based on accepted diagnostic criteria (DSM-IV-TR or ICD-10).
+Diagnosis of puerperal psychosis is based on accepted diagnostic criteria (DSM-V or ICD-10).

 A woman with puerperal psychosis will almost always need to be admitted to a psychiatric hospital setting.
 Hospital admission facilitates stabilisation of symptoms and initiation of medications with ongoing monitoring by health professionals.
 Admission to a psychiatric setting with a mother and baby unit is preferable to enable continued contact between mother and baby.